JShollaj/CognideX-Whitepaper/7-Incentives.md

 - **Staking Rewards:** Users staking their CDGX tokens in data pools will earn a percentage of transaction fees from the pool, incentivizing long-term holding and investment in the platform's data economy.
 - **Liquidity Provider Incentives:** Users providing liquidity to CDGX token pairs on decentralized exchanges will receive a proportion of trading fees as a reward.

-- **Marketplace Creator Reward:** Users who create and maintain successful data marketplaces on the platform will receive a monthly reward of 300 CDGX tokens, based on marketplace activity and user engagement.
+- **Marketplace Creator Reward:** Users who create and maintain successful data marketplaces on the platform will receive a monthly reward of x CDGX tokens, based on marketplace activity and user engagement.
 - **Liquidity Mining:** Participants providing liquidity to data asset pools will be rewarded with CDGX tokens proportional to their contribution to the pool.

 - **Holding Milestone Rewards:** Users holding CDGX tokens for more than 6 months without selling will receive a 5% bonus in tokens based on their average holding.